latshaw/EES_REPO_CTRL/README.md

 9. If you do not have a current working version of the git repository:
 	1. Create a new folder called GIT_STAGING
 	2. Open gitbash and run: git clone https://github.com/latshaw/EES_REPO_CTRL.git
-	3. Copy over the LLRF3_SYSTEM
+	3. Copy over the LLRF3_SYSTEM (use git add to add in the new files/fodlers)
 	4. In git bash run git commit -m 'insert your useful message here'
 	5. Then also run git push
 	6. If there are no error messages then your repo is now online! :)